matt-harvey/swx/README.rst

 Overview
 ========

-``swx`` is simple command line application for keeping track of the amount of time you spend on different activities.
+``swx`` is a command line application for keeping track of the amount of time you spend on different activities.

+The name "swx" stands for "stopwatch extended".

 Usage
 =====